All Episodes

 So what are they expecting?

-The organizing for Action organization exists for one reason, so that Obama can continue to position himself as outside Washington.
+The Organizing for Action organization exists for one reason, so that Obama can continue to position himself as outside Washington.

 So he can continue to position himself as somebody running and behaving every day as though he opposes everything that's happening.

-While he's literally causing it to happen, he he will escape any such attachment by virtue of the existence of this organization, which allows him to have a perpetual, never-ending campaign.
+While he's literally causing it to happen, he will escape any such attachment by virtue of the existence of this organization, which allows him to have a perpetual, never-ending campaign.

 And what's he campaigning against?